Primorsk

 Background

 Primorsk is Russia's second-largest Baltic oil export terminal, located in Leningrad Oblast on the Gulf of Finland, handling crude and petroleum products.
-Between 22 and 31 March 2026, Ukrainian drones struck Primorsk and the adjacent Ust-Luga terminal at least four times, collapsing Russia's weekly seaborne crude exports from 4.07 million barrels per day to 2.32 million bpd — a 43% single-week drop and the steepest in modern Russian export history.
+Between 22 and 31 March 2026, Ukrainian drones struck Primorsk and the adjacent Ust-Luga terminal at least four times, collapsing Russia's weekly seaborne crude exports from 4.07 million Barrels Per Day to 2.32 million bpd — a 43% single-week drop and the steepest in modern Russian export history.
+By early April, Primorsk berths had fallen from ten to four, with combined Baltic throughput at a year-low of 115,000 tonnes per day.

-Primorsk's vulnerability to Ukrainian long-range drones represents a strategic shift: previously, oil export infrastructure at this distance from Ukraine was considered effectively beyond practical strike range.
-The March 2026 campaign proved otherwise, exposing Russia's entire Baltic export architecture to attrition.
+Primorsk's vulnerability to Ukrainian long-range drones represented a strategic shift: previously, oil export infrastructure at this distance was considered beyond practical strike range.
+The March-April 2026 campaign proved otherwise, and the expanded targeting of the Samara corridor and inland refineries confirms Ukraine's oil attrition strategy has moved from terminals to the entire export and processing chain.